 What is functional ultrasound imaging ?

-Functional ultrasound imaging is a high-sensitivity high-spatial and high-temporal resolution imaging modality of the brain activity and cerebro-vascular flows.
-Functional ultrasound imaging allows mapping very small variations of cerebral blood volume thanks to dedicated ultra-high sensitivity sequences and optimized hardware.
-This revolutionary technology is based on ultra high sensitivity ultrasound imaging using multi-plane wave transmissions at thousands of frames per second.
+Functional ultrasound imaging is a high-sensitivity, high-spatial & high-temporal resolution imaging modality of brain activity and cerebro-vascular flows.
+Functional ultrasound imaging allows the mapping of very small variations of cerebral blood volume thanks to dedicated ultra-high sensitivity sequences and optimized hardware.
+This revolutionary technology is based on ultra-high-sensitivity ultrasound imaging using multi-plane wave transmissions at thousands of frames per second.

 Task-based functional imaging (such as in fMRI)

-Pharmacalogy-induced blood volumes variations (such as in PhMRI)
+Pharmacalogically-induced blood volume variations (such as in PhMRI)

 Unsupervised functional imaging for awake animals